davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - Oracle Data Flow (ODF)
 - What notebook is used in Data Science Platform
     - Jypter
-- What data source supported for Data Science Cloud Service?
+- Which three data sources supported for Data Science Cloud Service?
-    - ADE??
+    - [ ] Autonomous Data Warehouse
+    - [ ] On-premises Oracle Database
+    - [ ] AWS S3
+    - [ ] Azure Blog
-    - OCI Object Storage, AWS S3, Azure Blog, Google Object Storage
+    - [ ] Google Object Storage
 - Which Hadoop distributions are supported on OCI?
+    - Apache Hadoop
     - [x] Cloudera
     - [x] Hortonworks
     - [x] MapR
     - [ ] Pivotal EMC
-- What is Terasort
-    - Popular benchmark that measures the amount of time to sort 1 TB of randomly distributed data on a given computer system
-    - Used to measure MapReduce performance of an Apache Hadoop Cluster (all hardware layers - CPU, Memory, Storage, Network I/O)
-- What does Data Science integrate with
+- What does TeraSort phase of TERASORT benchmark do
-    - ADW, Oracle Functions, Object storage
+    - [ ] Map and increase
+    - [ ] Map and reduce

+## Potential
 - Which one is the correct progression of steps when using Accelerated Data Science?
     - [ ] Data Acquisition ---> Feature Engineering ---> Exploratory Data Visualization ---> Model Training
     - [ ] Data Acquisition ---> Hyperparameter optimization ---> Feature Engineering ---> Model Training
     - [x] Data Acquisition ---> Exploratory Data Analysis and Visualization ---> Feature Engineering ---> Model Training
     - [ ] Data Acquisition ---> Feature Engineering ---> Model Training---> Exploratory Data Analysis and Visualization

-## Potential

 Which of the following shapes are available for Data Science Notebook Sessions?